MicrosoftDocs/defender-docs/defender-endpoint/mde-p1-setup-configuration.md

 5. On the **Configuration settings** tab, expand **Microsoft Defender Exploit Guard**, and then expand **Network filtering**.

    Set **Network protection** to **Enable**.
-(You can alternately choose **Audit** to see how network protection will work in your environment at first.)
+(You can alternately choose **Audit** to see how network protection works in your environment at first.)

    Then choose **Next**.

 6. On the **Assignments** tab, select **Add all users** and **+ Add all devices**, and then choose **Next**.
 (You can alternately specify specific groups of users or devices.)

 7. On the **Applicability Rules** tab, set up a rule.
-The profile you are configuring will be applied only to devices that meet the combined criteria you specify.
+The profile you're configuring is applied only to devices that meet the combined criteria you specify.

    For example, you might choose to assign the policy to endpoints that are running a certain OS edition only.

    Then choose **Next**.

 8. On the **Review + create** tab, review the settings for your policy, and then choose **Create**.
-The policy will be applied to any endpoints that were onboarded to Defender for Endpoint shortly.
+The policy is applied to any endpoints that were onboarded to Defender for Endpoint shortly.

 > [!TIP]
 > You can use other methods, such as Windows PowerShell or Group Policy, to enable network protection.
 To learn more, see [Turn on network protection](enable-network-protection.md).